COOL-LAMPS. VII. Quantifying Strong-lens Scaling Relations with 177 Cluster-scale Strong Gravitational Lenses in DECaLS: Methodology

-\cite{2020ApJ...902...44R} have shown that knowing only the angle between the BCG and lensed source arc (a proxy for Einstein radius; $\theta_E$) and the line-of-sight geometry (redshift of the lens and the source; $z_L$, $z_S$), the core mass interior to the Einstein radius of a strong-lensing galaxy cluster may be measured with minimal scatter on order of $\approx10\%$.
-With these three parameters, the mass can be immediately calculated and accounts for \textit{all} of the projected mass density interior to the Einstein radius.
-Measuring mass in this way also offers a well-defined aperture with which to constrain photometric properties of the lens as well.
-By directly integrating over pixels inside this aperture in flux-calibrated images, the lens-galaxy photometry can be automatically utilized by an SED modeller to obtain measurements of enclosed luminosity and stellar mass.
+\cite{2020ApJ...902...44R} have shown that the core mass interior to the Einstein radius of a strong-lensing galaxy cluster may be computed with an uncertainty of $\approx10\%$ via the simple evaluation of a function parameterized by the angle between the BCG and lensed source arc (a proxy for Einstein radius; $\theta_E$) and the line-of-sight geometry (redshift of the lens and the source; $z_L$, $z_S$).
+With these three parameters, the mass can be immediately calculated and accounts for \textit{all} of the projected mass density interior to the Einstein radius for a strong lens whose dark matter halo can be described by a circularly symmetric dark matter profile.
+Measuring mass in this way also offers a well-defined aperture with which to constrain photometric properties of the strong lens as well.
+By directly integrating over pixels that correspond to cluster members inside this aperture in flux-calibrated images, the photometry of the strong lens can be automatically utilized by a spectral energy distribution (SED) modeler to obtain measurements of enclosed luminosity and stellar mass.

-The COOL-LAMPS collaboration has constructed a large dataset of strong-lensing candidates using a simple human-led ranking system (e.g., \citealt{2021ApJ...906..107K, 2022ApJ...940...42S, 2023ApJ...946...63M, 2023ApJ...950...58Z, 2023ApJ...954L..38N, klein2024coollamps}).
-From this, we have collated a sample of 177 galaxy clusters and groups that exhibit robust visual evidence of strong gravitational lensing in which the primary lensed source arc is roughly circular with its projected center located at or very near to the BCG.
-Any systems with complex source-galaxy morphology are less likely to be well described by the simple symmetric dark-matter profiles that inform the parametric mass estimates described in \cite{2020ApJ...902...44R}---such complex systems were intentionally excluded from this work.
+The COOL-LAMPS collaboration has constructed and analyzed a large dataset of strong-lensing candidates using a simple human-led ranking system (e.g., \citealt{2021ApJ...906..107K, 2022ApJ...940...42S, 2023ApJ...946...63M, 2023ApJ...950...58Z, 2023ApJ...954L..38N, 2024ApJ...963...44K, 2024arXiv240803379C}).
+From this, we have collated a sample of 177 galaxy clusters that exhibit robust visual evidence of strong gravitational lensing in which the primary lensed source arc is roughly circular with its projected center located at or very near to the BCG.
+Any systems with complex source-galaxy geometry in the image plane imply that the lens possesses a complex dark matter distribution that is less likely to be well described a circularly symmetric dark matter profile.
+Since the assumption of a circularly symmetric dark matter profile underpins the functions used to estimate the enclosed mass described in \cite{2020ApJ...902...44R}, such complex systems were intentionally excluded from this work.